Avyrra/Infobox-Callouts/README.md

 # FAQ

 ## Will it work in Live Preview?
 Not pefectly.
 Obsidian uses a different rendering method for Live Preview and Reading Mode.
 Currently, Live Preview will render the infobox correctly, but will not wrap the text.
-I am looking into whether or not it's possible to change this vis a snippet, but I'm not sure yet.
+I am looking into whether or not it's possible to change this via a snippet, but I'm not sure yet.

 ## Can I use this in my-
 Yes.
 Read the MIT License for more information.

-## Why use html classes?
+## Why use HTML classes?
 They're a pain in the ass.
 I agree.
 I tried doing it via full markdown before, but that was an even bigger pain in the ass.
-Ultimately, I decided that using classes was the least amount of hassle for both myself and the user.
+Ultimately, I decided that using HTML was the least amount of hassle for both myself and the user.